10 Best HVAC Companies in Midvale, UT

 • Change the position of your blinds seasonally.
 Closing your blinds in the summer blocks some passive solar heat from getting indoors.
 Opening the blinds in the winter allows this same heat to help warm your home.
 Both of these measures help lower the work required from your house's HVAC system.

 • Keep your system clean.
-Keeping your ductwork, indoor evaporator coil, condenser fan blades, and grills clean helps your system function optimally and reduces the risk of mold growth.
-The National Air Duct Cleaners Association recommends that you clean your HVAC system whenever it begins to look dirty.
+Keeping your ductwork, grills, indoor evaporator coil, and condenser fan blades clean helps your system run and reduces the chance of mold growth.
+The National Air Duct Cleaners Association recommends that you clean your HVAC system when it starts to look dirty.

 • Monitor for potential problems.
 Monitor your system for issues, for example by consistently checking your thermostat and energy bills.
 This enables you to address issues before they get out of hand.